The endocrine system is a regulating force in your body, playing a key role in ensuring that your body works the way it should.

 It accelerates your body’s metabolism, leading to weight loss and a high heart rate, as well as sweating and nervousness.

-It is most commonly caused by the autoimmune disorder Grave’s disease.
+It’s most commonly caused by an autoimmune disorder known as Grave’s disease.

 If hyperthyroidism goes untreated, it can cause a thyroid storm.